Chartered Counselling Psychologist & Psychotherapist

 Caroline is chartered with the BPS and is a full member of the Division of Counselling Psychology.
 She is registered with the Health and Care Professions Council (HCPC) and has a post-MA diploma in existential counselling psychology.

-She is a UKCP-accredited existential psychotherapist, a member of BACP, and also a BPS accredited supervisor.
+She is a UKCP-chartered counselling psychologist & accredited existential psychotherapist, a member of BACP, and also a BPS accredited supervisor.

 Caroline sees clients face to face, on Skype, Facetime, Zoom and WhatsApp.

 The NHS (National Health Service) is the UK's government run medical service.
 Their website is written and reviewed by medical experts.

 The UK Council for Psychotherapy (UKCP) is the UK’s leading organisation for psychotherapists and psychotherapeutic counsellors.
 It regulates and registers trained and trainee counsellors.